The Truth About Skincare Ingredients: Why Most "Expert" Advice Gets It Wrong

 - Pore-cloggers (coconut oil, jojoba oil), etc.): Feed acne and fungal overgrowth.

-Synthetic Skips:
+Our Synthetic Skips:

-- Parfum (fragrance): obviously--we're against needless irritation!
+- Parfum (fragrance): obviously we're against needless irritation!

 - Anything banned in the E.U.